gi0baro/weppyreg/extensions/Haml/page.md

-weppy-Haml is provides a [Haml](http://haml.info) like syntax for templates.
+weppy-Haml provides a [Haml](http://haml.info) like syntax for templates.
 This is not a template engine but a compiler which converts haml files to html weppy templates.

 ## Haml-like syntax